Qarik-Group/ultimate-guide-to-uaa/docs/playtime.md

 }
 ```

 ## Authenticating on behalf of a user - via web UI

+The risk of a user providing their username/password to a UAA third-party client application is that the client application stores the raw username/password and reuses them later without the user's permission.

+This risk can be avoided by the third-party client delgate the login process to the UAA user interface.

 First, register a new UAA client that is designed to allow the `uaa` to be used by normal UAA users.